 Changing the way you lead your SME’s meetings can have a positive impact on productivity, decision making and employee wellbeing, creating a true competitive advantage.

 The way in which you run and hold your meetings is a key element of your company culture.
-Learn more about building a positive company culture in our People First Culture Series
+Learn more about building a positive company culture in our People First Culture Series.

 Author: Aimée Brougham-Chandler

-An IDM-certified Digital Copywriter as of February 2023, Aimée is Breathe's Content Assistant.
-With a passion for guiding readers to solutions for their HR woes, she enjoys delving into & demystifying all things HR: From employee performance to health and wellbeing, leave to company culture & much more.
+An IDM-certified Digital Copywriter (2023) & English Language & Literature graduate (BA Hons), Aimée is Breathe's Content Assistant.
+With 3 years' content marketing experience, Aimée has a passion for writing - and providing SME HR teams with solutions to their problems.
+She enjoys delving into & demystifying all things HR: from employee performance to health and wellbeing, leave to company culture & much more.